jiko/stopabadcure/_posts/2013-09-29-KC-area-already-awash-in-medical-research-dollars.md

 **Kansas State University** and the **University of Missouri–Columbia** became stakeholders in 2005.

-(Somewhere along the way, the Stowers Institute apparently dropped out because that institute is no longer listed as a stakeholder.)
+(Somewhere along the way, the Stowers Institute apparently dropped out because that institute is no longer listed as a stakeholder.
+A Stowers Institute spokesperson declined to comment.)

 ***